olus2000/YSL-Forth/README.rst

 A Forth_ system implemented in `Yeti's Simple Language`_.
-It's based on the `Forth 2012 standard`_, but it doesn't adhere to it in some places so if you want to use it make sure to check out the glossary (not yet existent).
+It's based on the `Forth 2012 standard`_, but it doesn't adhere to it in some places so if you want to use it make sure to check out the glossary_.

+.. _glossary: ./glossary.rst
 ..
-All hyperlink targets can be found at the bottom of the document.
+Most hyperlink targets can be found at the bottom of the document.

 -------
  Usage
 -------

-To use YSL Forth wait until I finish it.
-Otherwise you may want to:
+To use YSL Forth:

 1. Install YSL_, its host language;
 2. Call ``ysl core.ysl`` in command line;